jrodr066/SentimentAnalysis/README.md

 # Background:

 The ability to detect mental destress in social media posts is crucial in that any form of outreach can make a difference.
+Currently, we see many forms of outreach being done in short genres,such as Twitter, but what is currently lacking is the ability for models to detect stress in larger domains.
 Countless of mental health statistics exist online and many of it revolves around the idea of out reach.
-Mental health has not alwauys received the attention it requires, but even then, it still remain taboo in certain communities and geographic locations to talk about mental health.
+Mental health has not always received the attention it requires, but even then, it still remain taboo in certain communities and geographic locations to talk about mental health.
 For these vulneable communities, or potentially even households, it is pertinent to reach out to them through other means.
 Although technology is not readily available to all, it encompasses a broad population of teenagers: the current predominant group.
 Many teenagers reserve to social media as a form of relief.
 With that said, NLP can be a powerful tool to use in order to target vulnerable users.
 Although the data being used only encompasses a subsample, it permits us to receive of glimpse at what an optimal NLP model that detects stress may present itself to be.

 # Project: